Strength in Numbers

 Fischer’s task was to determine glucose levels in the blood of newly concussed flies.
 Her assistance on this project earned her a byline in a paper published on eLife, an online scientific journal.
 “Not every sophomore gets to be published, so it was a great experience that helped when I applied to graduate school,” recalls Fischer, who will be attending Northwestern University to pursue a doctorate in life sciences.

 The new graduate recommends that every undergraduate interested in research proactively seek out a mentor.
 “What you will learn from them is invaluable,” she says.
-Mentee training courses like “Entering Research”, co-developed by WISCIENCE Director Janet Branchaw and Pfund, can help students find and maximize an undergraduate research experience.
+Mentee training courses like “Entering Research,” co-developed by Pfund and Janet Branchaw, CIMER's faculty leader of trainee initiatives, can help students find and maximize an undergraduate research experience.

 It’s a win-win relationship for mentors, too.
 “Students push my research ahead and I get to educate people, which is why I came to UW-Madison in the first place,” says Wassarman, whose father was also a researcher and mentored many students in his long career at Harvard.
 “As a mentor, you have to be a teacher, so it forces you to know your topic really well.
 But the biggest benefit is watching my students grow.
 I get more satisfaction from that than from what I did as a researcher years ago.”